samcchin/autorev/README.md

-# CarCar
+# AutoRev
-CarCar is an application for managing aspects of an automobile dealership—specifically its inventory, service center, and sales.
+AutoRev is an application for managing aspects of an automobile dealership—specifically its inventory, service center, and sales.
 The service center and sales are microservices of the application, and both utilize a poller to integrate with other services.
 The Service API handles the automobile service appointments and Sales API handles the sales information.

 Team:
 * Benjamin Ostler - Sales microservice